williamgilpin/howto/using_amd_pod.md

     conda info --envs

 You can activate, install packages, etc as you would for a local conda environment.
-Simply use `conda activate <YOUR_CONDA_ENV>` and then run your code as normal.
+Simply do `conda activate <YOUR_CONDA_ENV>` and then run your code as normal.
 It is possible that upon activating for the first time you may be asked to do `conda init`, close the shell, re-open, and log in again for the `.bashrc` file to be updated.

 If you'd prefer that conda's base environment not be activated on startup, run the following command when conda is activated: `conda config --set auto_activate_base false`.
 You can undo this by running `conda init --reverse $SHELL`

 Now, you can create an environment by following the conda docs https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment.
-Specifically, you recommend you first make sure you are not in the base conda environemnt (deactivate if necessary), and then do `conda create -n <YOUR_ENV_NAME> python=3.12 pip` which sets you up with the latest stable release of Python 3 AND your a brand new pip (Python package manager).
-This conda environment's pip is isolated from the system-wide pip so you can do `pip install` instead of `conda install` without affecting your system or other environments.
+Specifically, you recommend you first make sure you are not in the base conda environemnt (deactivate if necessary), and then do:

+    conda create -n <YOUR_ENV_NAME> python=3.12 pip

+This sets you up with the latest stable release of Python 3 AND your a brand new pip (Python package manager). *This conda environment's pip is isolated from the system-wide pip* so you can do `pip install` instead of `conda install` without affecting your system or other environments.

 NOTE: All installation should be done within a conda environment.
 There clear benefits from having an isolated environment and not messing with the system-wide installs.